April Teaching Calendar

 World Zipper Day!

-A day to be grateful for those little inventions that make a big difference to our lives and an opportunity to promote fine motor skills.
+A day to be grateful for those little inventions that make a difference to our lives and an opportunity to promote fine motor skills and independence (dressing skills)

 Buckles, Buttons, Cuff Links, Eyelets, Magnetic Clasps, Metal Hook & Eye, Shoelaces, Sliders, Snap Hooks, Toggles, Velcro, Zips.